article

 7. Checks for Understanding

-The feedback loop for educators often hinges on the ability to effectively utilize formative assessments.
+The feedback loop for educators often hinges on the ability to effectively utilize formative assessment.
 Does your partner provide ongoing built-in quizzes or other progress checks to show that students are making gains and that instruction is tightly aligned to student needs?

 8. Deliberate Practice and Immediate Feedback